-The framework and heritage for the educational program is a military tradition of leadership and excellence and a commitment to continuous quality improvement.
+The framework for the educational program is steeped in leadership and a strong commitment to continuous quality improvement.
 No single teaching method or forum is given precedence.
 The educational experience at the Coast Guard Academy focuses on critical inquiry.
 Academic work is collaborative, a joint effort of faculty and students, experiential, interactive, and exciting.